mohamedzakigithub/cryptofolio/README.md

     To install a local instance of the application, follow the steps below:

     - This application needs Node.js to execute.
-To install Node.js, run the appropriate installer from https://nodejs.org/en/ownload/ and follow the prompts to complete the installation.
+To install Node.js, run the appropriate installer from https://nodejs.org/en/ownload/ and follow the prompts to complete the installation

     - Clone this repo